exercism/elm/exercises/practice/allergies/.approaches/bitwise-and-type-alias/content.md

 This approach uses a type alias to represent the bit position and the allergy.

 The approach is very similar to the [Bitwise and List approach][bitwise-and-list], but uses a type alias to make the bit position explicit.
-It could instead be based on the [Bitwise and Dict approach][bitwise-and-dict].
+It could also be based on the [Bitwise and Dict approach][bitwise-and-dict].

 ## When to use this approach?